JoshDoody/joshdoody.github.io/_posts/2016-06-20-the-dreaded-salary-question.md

 > "We can't move forward without this information."

-The first thing to try is just repeating that you're not comfortable answering these questions:
+The first thing to try is just repeating that you're not comfortable answering these questions and emphasize the same things you did before.

-> "I'm just not comfortable discussing my current or expected salary.
-I prefer to focus on the value I can add in this position, and I look forward to hearing what you think is appropriate."

-Sometimes that will work because they were willing to take one more pass at getting you to share your salary requirements.
+Sometimes that will work because they were willing to take one more pass at getting you to share your salary expectations.
 But what if *that* doesn't work and they *insist* on getting this information?

 ### Yes, this is uncomfortable.
 The discomfort is worth it.